JcmniaCS/TryHackMe/Skynet/README.md

 Firstly, let's login with the aquired username:password.
 We are greeted with the screen below.<br />
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Skynet/screenshots/SCREENSHOT10.png?raw=true)<br />
-Before we exploit the vulnerability, let's have a look around and see if we can find anything interesting...<br />
+Before we exploit the vulnerability, let's have a look around and see if we can find anything interesting...
 The first thing that comes to my attention is the e-mails, let's have a look at each e-mail and see what's inside.<br />

-There is just what looks like random jumble in the first and third file, let's ignore those for now. <br />
+There is just what looks like random mumble jumble in the first and third e-mail, let's ignore those for now. <br />
 We see inside the second e-mail what looks like binary code, let's decode it and see what it means...
 Damn...
 More mumble jumble.<br />
 Inside the top e-mail we see a password reset for Samba, maybe we can access the milesdyson share with this password? ")s{A&2Z=F^n_E.B`" <br />
 Let's try connecting to the share... <br />
 ```smbclient \\\\10.10.90.192\\milesdyson -U milesdyson```<br />